DevasenaInupakutika/2014-07-10-Nottingham/R/Basics_Introduction_R.md

 as.character(x)
 ```

-In modeling functions, it is important to know what the baseline level is.
+In modelling functions, it is important to know what the baseline level is.
 This is the first factor but by default the ordering is determined by alphabetical order of words entered.
-You can change this by speciying the levels (another option is to use the function relevel).
+You can change this by specifying the levels (another option is to use the function level).

 ```{r}
 x <- factor(c("yes", "no", "yes"), levels = c("yes", "no"))